 Patrick has been covered under his employer-sponsored plan but is now planning for his retirement.
 He’s kept himself in good health but wants to make sure his wife—who struggles with COPD—has the protection she needs.

-For himself, Patrick chooses an Elements plan with Essential Health with Enhanced Drug coverage.
-To avoid having to answer medical questions about her pre-existing condition, Patrick’s wife chooses our Guaranteed Issue plan.
+For himself, Patrick chooses an Complete Health plan with Essential Health with Enhanced Drug coverage.
+To avoid having to answer medical questions about her pre-existing condition, Patrick’s wife chooses our Guaranteed Acceptance plan.
 Coverage under this plan includes expenses related to her pre-existing conditions.

 Essential Health, Essential Dental and Essential Drugs

 Simon's a pretty healthy guy and wants to take advantage of his current health to secure the best plan he can get within his existing budget.
-He chooses an Elements plan with Essential Health module, Essential Dental and Essential Drugs.
+He chooses an Complete Health plan with Essential Health module, Essential Dental and Essential Drugs.

 He's planning to get married next year and can add his partner to his plan without medical underwriting.
-Also because Elements lets you upgrade your plan on key life events like marriage, Simon can move up to Enhanced Health and Enhanced Drugs—again, without medical underwriting.
+Also because Complete Health lets you upgrade your plan on key life events like marriage, Simon can move up to Enhanced Health and Enhanced Drugs—again, without medical underwriting.